 If your seat belt is stuck, you probably won’t need a seat belt cutter.
 Instead, you can try to unjam it.
 Begin by pulling on it to cause the auto-lock function to release.
 If that doesn’t work, use a screwdriver to remove the plastic covers that house its mechanism.
 Then, pull out the seat belt, untangle it, and roll it into place.
 If it still doesn’t work, take it to a mechanic for repair.

 Seat belts save lives, so never operate or ride in a vehicle without wearing one.
 Over time, you’ll get so used to wearing it that you won’t even think of putting it on.
 Then, you will protect yourself and set a good example for others.

 If you are getting ready to hit the road again, make sure you have the car insurance coverage you need.
-Freeway can help you save up to $839* on your policy, get a free car insurance quote online, over the phone, or at one of our offices near you.
+Freeway can help you save big on your policy, get a free car insurance quote online, over the phone, or at one of our offices near you.